rubyunworks/confection/README.md

 Using Confection in your libraries is very simple.
 As you can see from our example Rakefile.
 The `#confection` method is used to get a handle on a named configuration.
-With it you have two options, `#load` or `#call`.
-The first evaluates the configuration block at the toplevel, while the later evaluates the block in the context of the caller.
-For instance, QED uses this call to import user configuration into its Settings instance.
+With it you have two options, `#call`, `#exec` or `#load`.
+The first calls the block which is evaluated in the context in which it was defined.
+This is recommended.
+The second will evaluate the block in the context of the caller and the last in the context of the toplevel.
+For instance, QED uses `#exec` to import user configuration directly into its Settings instance.

-    confection(:qed, profile_name).call
+    confection(:qed, profile_name).exec

 ## Release Notes